dynamsoft-docs/barcode-reader-docs-server/programming/python/user-guide.md

 ## Build Your First Application

 Let's start by creating a console application which demonstrates how to use the minimum code to read barcodes from an image file.
-> You can download the entire source code [here](https://download2.dynamsoft.com/samples/dbr/user-guide/dbr-python-sample.zip).
+> You can <a href="https://github.com/Dynamsoft/barcode-reader-python-samples/blob/master/samples/general-settings.py" target="_blank">download the entire source code here</a>.

 ### Create a New Project